eshwen/SemivisibleJets/README.md

 It is possible to monitor the status of the jobs with `crab status`.
 Failed jobs can also be resubmitted with `crab resubmit <CRAB project directory>`, where `<CRAB project directory>` is created (usually) in the directory you submitted from.
 When submitting jobs, you will be prompted for your grid certificate authentication.

 For the other steps in the FullSim chain, the procedure is the same as described above.
-Create a CMSSW config that is passed to the CRAB config, and submit the job(s) to the CRAB server.
+Create a CMSSW config that is passed to the CRAB config (see examples in FullSim_files/CRAB/ for templates), and submit the job(s) to the CRAB server.
 The main differences are that, instead of when running locally, the LHE-GEN-SIM step should be split into gridpack to LHE, and LHE to GEN-SIM steps.
 When running the LHE step, it must be submitted as a single job per gridpack.
 But when running LHE to GEN-SIM, you can split it into several jobs by specifying in `config.Data.unitsPerJob` and `config.Data.totalUnits` in the CRAB config.

 _FINISH_